 The manifest file needs to be copied into the same folder as the application executable.
 You do not need to copy the manifest files for shared libraries (DLLs), since they are not used.

 If the shared library has dependencies that are different from the application using it, the manifest file needs to be embedded into the DLL binary.
-Since Qt 4.1.3, the following
+The following

 CONFIG options are available for embedding manifests:

 Both options are enabled by default.
 To remove